Randomized rounding: Overview

-Set cover example
+Example: the set cover problem

-The following example illustrates how randomized rounding can be used to design an approximation algorithm for the Set Cover problem.
+The following example illustrates how randomized rounding can be used to design an approximation algorithm for the set cover problem.
 Fix any instance $\langle c, \mathcal S\rangle$ of set cover over a universe $\mathcal U$.

+Computing the fractional solution

 For step 1, let IP be the standard integer linear program for set cover for this instance.